 Applying for Financial Aid

-You should apply for admission by November 1 (Beloit's binding Early Decision plan); November 1, December 1 (Beloit’s non-binding Early Action plans), or by January 15 under the Regular Decision plan.
+You should apply for admission by November 1 (Beloit's binding Early Decision plan); November 1, December 1 (Beloit’s non-binding Early Action plans); or by January 15 under the Regular Decision plan.

 Need-based financial aid is determined annually.
 To continue receiving aid, you must file the Beloit College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) each year.
 You must also make satisfactory academic progress.
 Specific terms and conditions for each award are mailed with its announcement.

 Students applying under the non-binding Early Action Plans or the Regular Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must submit the Beloit College Financial Aid Application or the CSS Profile.
 The Beloit College Financial Aid Application is sent to each applicant beginning in January, along with additional details about the financial aid process and deadlines.
-This form, which you may also download above, should be returned to the Office of Admission no later than March 1, 2013.
+This form, which you may also download above, should be returned to the Office of Admission no later than March 1, 2014.

 Determining Financial Need